Mental Health Disorders: Overview

 Obsessive Compulsive Disorder

-Obsessive-compulsive disorder (OCD) was once categorized as an anxiety disorder but is now placed in its own category under “Obsessive-Compulsive Disorders” which also includes body dysmorphic disorder, hoarding disorder, trichotillomania, and excoriation disorder.
+Obsessive-compulsive disorder (OCD) was once categorized as an anxiety disorder, but is now placed in its own category.
+Body dysmorphic disorder, hoarding disorder, trichotillomania, and dermatillomania belong in the same category.

 - Fear of contamination

 - Intrusive sexual thoughts